AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 ## Waterfall and AI
 Traditional Waterfall specs are too large and rigid for the rapid iteration that AI-assisted development enables.
 A major advantage of LLM code generation is the speed of iteration, and Waterfall simply doesn't take advantage of that.

-## Agile and AI
+## Agile/Scrum and AI
 Agile's intentionally minimal "just enough documentation" user stories are poor context engineering for an AI.
 An LLM needs guardrails and detailed specifications to avoid velocity-killing hallucinations and incorrect output.

-At the same time, LLMs let you potentially implement far more features than you'd typically constrain an Agile sprint to.
+At the same time, LLMs let you potentially implement far more features than you'd typically constrain a Scrum sprint to.
 However Agile has no metric to define how much LLM generation you can tolerate within a sprint, nor how much time verifying AI-generated code you can spare.

 Agile is about quickly learning what does and doesn't work for your users, and AI-assisted development lets you learn more in an iteration.
 You can deploy bigger chunks of functionality with an LLM and thus get more feedback.
 But you also need spec details and code safeguards that Agile doesn't explicitly provide.

 ## Cascade Methodology
 With **Cascade Methodology** you iterate in development cycles.
 Each cycle is a micro-waterfall called a **Cascade**.
 With AI-assisted development I find it more useful to think in terms of *specs* instead of *sprints*, so a **Cascade** is **the work done from spec to deployment**.

+The guiding principles of Cascade Methodology are:
+1. Understand the underlying user and business problems the software should solve.
+1. Build the least amount of software possible to solve those problems.
+1. Everyone has a seat at the table in writing specs.
+1. Prototyping and user research are first-class citizens.
+1. AI-generated code is not to be trusted.
+1. The density of code quality checks needed to deploy code is a function of the entropy tolerance of the business process the code is supporting.
+1. Scope and timelines are functions of entropy tolerance and understanding the problems to be solved.

-Let's talk, in order, about the 5 phases of Cascade Methodology.
+We will delve into each of these as we talk about the 5 phases of Cascade Methodology.

 ## Phase 1: Spec
 In Cascades, feature specs are detailed enough to give the AI clear context, but small enough to iterate quickly and adapt as you learn.

 A good spec should include the usual business rules, data requirements, etc. But they should also include the *why*, not just the what.
-Those writing specs, via user interviews and observation, stakeholder meetings, and more should be good at getting to <a href="/blog/on-the-why-down">the "why" of the underlying problems that need to be solved</a>.
+Those writing specs, via user interviews and observation, stakeholder meetings, and more should be good at **getting to <a href="/blog/on-the-why-down">the "why" of the underlying problems that need to be solved</a>**.

-Specs need to also include technical constraints, so they contain design, functional, and technical requirements.
+Specs need to also include constraints, so they contain design, functional, and technical requirements.
 A Cascade is a micro-waterfall, so that means spec work up-front.
 But the speed-up that comes from providing good context to an LLM outweighs the time it takes to write a good spec.

 Spec creation is good for your team.
-It should be a silo-breaking activity.
-It's the perfect place for multiple disciplines to have "seats at the table".
-Spec creation requires the cross-disciplinary work of requirements gatherers, designers, software architects, and more to arrive at well-engineered context for both the LLM and the team itself.
+It should be a *silo-breaking* activity.
+It's the perfect place for multiple disciplines to have "seats at the table". **Spec creation requires the cross-disciplinary work of requirements gatherers, designers, software architects, and more to arrive at well-engineered context for both the LLM and the team itself**.

-As Cascades are micro-waterfalls, specs should be for targeted features.
-But AI-assisted development in general let's you include more features in a spec than you might normally include in an Agile sprint.
+As Cascades are *micro*-waterfalls, specs should be for *targeted* features, usually not the entire app.
+However AI-assisted development in general let's you include more features in a spec than you might historically have included in a two-week sprint.

+At all times, the underlying principle of building the least amount of software necessary should be front-of-mind.
+At times, once the underlying problem is understood, the solution may be no software at all, but a process change elsewhere.

-Your spec is stored with your code (likely via a <code>.md</code> file) and provided to your LLM during prototype and production code generation.
+Your spec is stored with your code (likely via a <code>.md</code> file) and is written for and provided to your LLM during prototype and production code generation.
 The first version of the spec is the entry point, but unlike Waterfall it's only a start.

 The spec is a *hypothesis*, and thus doesn't have to be perfect.
 Once prototyped it becomes an *experiment*.
 Once verified, implemented, and deployed it becomes a *source of truth*.

 ## Phase 2: Experiment
 A lot has been said about how LLMs have impacted getting code to production.
 But the effects of LLMs on prototype creation is an absolute game-changer.

-In a Cascade the "experiment" step means *prototyping* and *research*.
+In a Cascade the "experiment" phase means *prototyping* and *research*.

 Being able to generate true interactive prototypes (with locally stored data) for user research and usability testing is a true LLM superpower.
-Since you don't have to care about prototype code quality, designers and developers can *vibe code* their way through a spec, review free.
+Since you don't have to care about prototype code quality, designers and developers can vibe code their way through a spec, review free.

 Quality context from the spec will enable the LLM to generate realistic data and scenarios, further enhancing the value of user testing.